Microscopic Traffic Models, Accidents, and Insurance Losses: Application

 \subsection{SUMO Scenario \& Accident Data}

 Wildau is a small German city of approximately 10,000~inhabitants, located around 30~km south-east of the capital Berlin.
-A SUMO model of the city was developed within a study project by the Technical University of Applied Sciences Wildau and is publicly available\footnote{See \url{github.com/DLR-TS/sumo-scenarios/tree/main/Wildau}.}.
+A SUMO model of the city was developed within a study project by the Technical University of Applied Sciences Wildau and is publicly available (see \url{github.com/DLR-TS/sumo-scenarios/tree/main/Wildau}).

 \textbf{SUMO Scenario.} The implemented road network is visualized in Figure \ref{fig:SUMOWildau}.
 It is specified using 646 nodes connected by 1,426 edges.
 The city itself is crossed by the railway; the tracks are represented by the gray line.
-Vehicles are calibrated from real traffic counts.
+Vehicles in the present scenario are calibrated from real traffic counts provided by local authorities, see also \textcite{Behrisch2022}.
+Such numbers of vehicles per time unit for certain positions are then assigned to different routes through the city.
 The original scenario has a duration of $\unit[7,010]{s}$.
 Empty in the beginning, vehicles enter the system with a peak of approximately $240$ vehicles that drive simultaneously.
 In total, $2502$ vehicles are generated.

 In the following section, we describe in detail how we adjust this SUMO scenario to obtain suitable ingredients for our case studies.
 This yields a collection of traffic scenarios that allow us to compare the effects of different driving characteristics and fleet sizes on the total loss and related insurance premiums.